xhluca/simple-pubsub/README.md

 This, of course, is more powerful as you can send non-string messages.
 However, this does not allow you to write scripts that only execute when a message is available.
 You can, of course, use a `while True` loop and sleep for a bit, but this is not ideal.
 Similarly, [this tutorial](https://dev.to/mandrewcito/lazy-pub-sub-python-implementation-3fi8) concisely implements a pub/sub system, but also by attaching a callback to an object when you subscribe.

 Why do I want a blocking iterator?
 Can I not refactor my code to use callbacks?
-It might be possible come up with various scenarios, but my main reason is to be able to stream data via iterators.
+It might be possible to come up with various scenarios where blocking is preferable, but my main reason is to be able to stream data via iterators.
 For example, in Flask, [you can stream data to the client](https://flask.palletsprojects.com/en/2.3.x/patterns/streaming/) by returning an iterator:

 ```python
 from flask import Flask, stream_with_context